StuartCox3107/street-art-at-home/README.md

 - Tested to check that all images, title and summary are correctly displayed
 - Tested the back to top icon brings the user back to the top of the page

+### 404 page

+- Tested to check that 404 error page is rendered on this error

+### 500 page

+- Tested to check that 500 error page is rendered on this error

 <a name="usertesting"></a>